LENS REPLACEMENT SURGERY BIRMINGHAM

 The choice of lenses is bewildering & one type of lens isn’t better than another.
 So we get to know you, your needs & your eyes.
 At your Birmingham clinic consultation we will scan & capture images of your eyes then make a lens replacement recommendation that’s tailored to your vision correction specifically.

 If you aren’t squeamish, then read on!
 The good news is that the procedure is quick & you don’t see what happens.
 You will feel water washing your eye & see lights & shapes.
 Maria was VERY nervous about having lens exchange treatment.
-Afterwards she painted this picture of what she saw during lens exchange treatment of her left & right eyes, says it wasn’t painful at all, hasn’t worn glasses since her lens exchange surgery & wishes she had done it years ago.
+Afterwards she painted this picture of what she saw during lens exchange treatment of her left & right eyes, says it wasn’t painful at all, she hasn’t worn glasses since her lens exchange surgery & wishes she had done it years ago.

 This keyhole surgery starts with a small, 2.5mm incision at the edge of your cornea (the window on the front of your eye).
 Your own ageing eye lens is softened & gently removed with an ultrasound instrument.
 Your new lens implant is soft & is rolled up, so that it fits through the tiny incision.
 The intraocular lens is placed into the sac which used to hold your old lens.
 The sac holds the new implant firmly in position.
 The keyhole lens replacement incision is so small that sutures are usually unnecessary.

-Book a Consultation
+Book a Lens Replacement Surgery Consultation

 Many of our Laser Eye Surgery Birmingham patients are enjoying the benefits of RLE lens replacement surgery.
 So why not find out if this eye lens exchange surgery could get those glasses off your head & stop the edges of your vision swimming with those varifocal lenses?